awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 You can migrate or move some of your resources to a VPC\.
 Some resources can only be migrated from EC2\-Classic to a VPC that's in the same Region and in the same AWS account\.
 If the resource cannot be migrated, you must create a new resource for use in your VPC\.

 **Prerequisites**
 Before you begin, you must have a VPC\.
-If you don't have a default VPC, you can create a nondefault VPC using one of these methods:
+If you don't have a default VPC, you can create a nondefault VPC\.
+For more information, see [Create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC)\.
-+ In the Amazon VPC console, use the VPC wizard to create a new VPC\.
-For more information, see [Amazon VPC Console Wizard Configurations](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_wizard.html)\.
-Use this option if you want to set up a VPC quickly, using one of the available configuration options\.
-+ In the Amazon VPC console, set up the components of a VPC according to your requirements\.
-For more information, see [VPCs and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html)\.
-Use this option if you have specific requirements for your VPC, such as a particular number of subnets\.

 **Topics**
 + [Security groups](#vpc-migrate-security-group)